List of works by Jonathan Larson: Saved!

 Co-written with David Glenn Armstrong while they were students at Adelphi University, Saved! was originally titled Sacrimmoralinority: An Immoral Musical on the Moral Majority and staged there in 1981.
 Described as a Brechtian-themed cabaret, it explored themes of religion, morality, and societal hypocrisy with a satirical edge.
-After graduation, it was renamed Saved! - An Immoral Musical on the Moral Majority and received a four-week showcase run at Rusty's Storefront Blitz, a small theatre on 42nd Street, in 1982 or 1983.
+After graduation, it was renamed Saved! - An Immoral Musical on the Moral Majority and received a four-week showcase run at Rusty's Storefront Blitz, a small theatre on 42nd Street, in February 1983.
 It was also taped for cable television in January 1982.
 The show won Larson and Armstrong a writing award from ASCAP.